 Cusco is the perfect base for any trekking adventures you might want to do.
-The surrounding highlands are filled with potential .
-Some of these are better, faster, safe and just more comfortable when organized with a tour company, but some are easy to do on your own, at almost no cost!
+The surrounding highlands are filled with potential.
+Some of these routes are better, faster, safe and just more comfortable when organized with a tour company; but some are easy to do on your own, at almost no cost!

 Are you interested in a cheap day trip in Peru?
-Read on to find out how you can do it solo.
+Read on to find out how to do it solo.

 Trekking to the ruins of Maukallaqta

-The first place I can recommend is Maukallaqta (also Mauca Llacta), located near Yaurisque in Paruro Province.
+The first place I can recommend is Maukallaqta (also Mauca Llacta), located near Yaurisque in the Paruro Province.

-A perfect trek with minimal expense and hardly another tourist in sight.
+A perfect trek with minimal expense and with hardly another tourist in sight.

-The ruins of Maukallaqta are still largely unknown, meaning that tourists rarely visit.
-Comprising more than 200 structures, the ruins are the largest and most (locally) well-known in the Pacariqtambo region.
+The ruins of Maukallaqta are still largely unknown, which is why tourists rarely visit.
+Comprising of more than 200 structures, the ruins are the largest and most (locally) well-known to the Pacariqtambo region.
 Anyone who enjoys a little walking can reach it!

 How to get there?

 First, take a local bus from Cusco to Yaurisque (en route to Paruro town).
 It takes around 1 to 1 1/2 hours to get there.
 Once in Yaurisque, ask the locals which way to Maukallaqta – here your trek begins.
 Your bus ticket costs 12-15 soles each way.

-First you need to take a local bus from Cusco to the town of Yaurisque (on the way to Paruro town).
-It will take approximately 1-1,5 hours by bus to get there.
-You need to leave the bus in Yaurisque and and ask locals for the route to Maukallaqta ruins – it will be the starting point of your trek.
-One side bus ticket will cost around 12-15 soles.
+First, you need to take a local bus from Cusco to the town of Yaurisque (on the way to Paruro town).
+It will take approximately 1.5 hours by bus.
+You need to leave the bus in Yaurisque and ask locals for the route to the Maukallaqta ruins – which will be the starting point of your trek.
+A one-way bus ticket will cost around 12-15 Soles.

 The route is easy to find, and it’s nearly impossible to get lost.
-The only point of confusion is where exactly to start in Yaurisque – there are no signs.
-But as long as you find a friendly local and use your Spanish you’ll be fine.
+The only point of confusion is where exactly to start in Yaurisque, as there are no signs.
+But as long as you find a friendly local and use your Spanish, you’ll be fine.

-Walking time is 3.5 – 4 hours each way.
-The first stretch is about 8km of road.
+The walking time is 3.5 hours each way.
+The first stretch contains around 8km of road.